Try This for Easier Applique, Paper Piecing, and More

 Use a Light Pad to Trace Quilting Designs

-For example, Chris Lynn Kirsch used a light pad to trace a butterfly motif from fabric onto freezer paper to use for free-motion quilting templates (shown in the piece above).
-Learn more in the following article.
+For example, Chris Lynn Kirsch used a light pad to trace a butterfly motif from fabric onto freezer paper.
+She then used the freezer paper template to mark her fabric for free-motion quilting (shown in the piece above).
+Any design can be easily traced for quilting templates, whether it’s from fabric or a printed source (such as a design found on Google and printed from your computer).

 Once you start working with a light pad you’re likely to find many other ways it can help ease the quilt-making process.
 These ideas are just to get you started but keep in mind that it should be helpful whenever you want to trace something.